VitaliRj/Vineyard_FastRCNN/README.md

 * Health monitoring.

 ## Increased Complexity of Modern Networks

 The increased complexity and size of resent CNNs like VGG16, VGG19, GoogleNet or the Inception networks resulted in a high processing power demand for classification/detection.
 While this growing demand is manageable on large server farms of Amazon and Google, embedded solutions still depend on efficient image processing algorithms.
 Over the next years the “autonomous driving” industry will demand more low-cost embedded systems and manufactures like NVIDIA [2] will push aggressively into the ECU market that is now dominated by e.g. BOSH [3].

 Let’s hope the competition results in better and more affordable products.
 Until then, the algorithms have to be optimized to run on embedded systems with limited processing capabilities.

 ## The Network

-Having a wide variety of pretrained CNNs I choose the VGG-19 Series network as a base for this project [4].
+Having a wide variety of pretrained CNNs, I choose the VGG-19 Series network as a base for this project [4].
 The network comes with the following layers:

 * 1   'input'     Image Input             224x224x3 images with 'zerocenter' normalization
 * 2   'conv1_1'   Convolution             64 3x3x3 convolutions with stride [1  1] and padding [1  1]